adam-maj/robotics/README.md

 2. The presence and location of objects in the environment
 3. Its own position and orientation within the environment

-All of these necessities require the robot to construct an internal representation of its environment that it can constantly update as it moves and reference in its decision-making.
+All of these necessities require the robot to construct an internal representation of its environment that it can update as it explores and reference in its decision-making.

 This is exactly the goal of SLAM systems.

 > [!NOTE]
 >
-> Sensory perception is also a significant part of robotic control since control heavily depends on sensorimotor policies, but we will cover that separately in the control section.
+> Sensory perception is also a significant part of robotic control since control heavily depends on sensorimotor policies, but we will cover that aspect of perception separately in the control section.

 <br />

 ### Breakthrough #1: Early SLAM

-**Simultaneous Localization and Mapping (SLAM)** systems use robotic sensor data to construct a consistent internal representation of the environment (mapping) and understand the robot's position in it (localization).
+**Simultaneous Localization and Mapping (SLAM)** systems use robotic sensor data to:

+1. Construct a consistent internal representation of the environment (**mapping**)
+2. Understand the robot's position in it (**localization**).

-Early SLAM systems often used LiDAR sensors, sometimes combined with cameras, IMUs, and other sensors, and then used sensor fusion to synthesize all this data into a single map.
+SLAM systems depend on a combination of LiDAR sensors, cameras, IMUs, and other sensors

+They use a technique called **sensor fusion** to synthesize all this data so it can be used to construct a single map.

+> [!IMPORTANT]
+>
-If sensors were perfectly accurate, we would have no need for SLAM - the robot would easily be able to understand its exact trajectory as it moved through the environment and with a LiDAR sensor, it could perfectly construct a map of its environment with point-wise depth data.
+> **If sensors were perfectly accurate, we would have no need for SLAM** - the robot would be able to understand its exact trajectory and could perfectly construct a map of its environment with point-wise depth data using LiDAR.
+>

-The challenge with SLAM comes in the fact that sensors have some error.
-As the robot navigates the environment, this error slowly accumulates, causing the robot to miscalculate where it has moved (due to slightly inaccurate IMU readings) which then distorts it's understanding of the environment since this shifts the relative position of points in its environment.
+> **The challenge with SLAM comes in the fact that sensors have some error.**

+As the robot navigates the environment, this error slowly accumulates, causing the robot to miscalculate where it has moved (due to slightly inaccurate IMU readings) which then distorts it's understanding of the environment since this shifts the relative position of different points.

-SLAM solutions all solve this problem in the same way:
+SLAM solutions all solve this problem with the following process:

-1. As the robot navigates through the environment, store the relative positions of points of interest around it
+1. As the robot navigates through the environment, it stores the relative positions of points of interest around it.
-2. Detect when the robot sees the same point of interest from multiple different perspectives
+2. The robot detects when it sees the same point of interest from multiple different perspectives.
-3. Triangulate the locations of all the different points of interest to reduce errors in localization and mapping
+3. It uses this data to triangulate the locations of all the different points of interest to reduce errors in localization and mapping

 <p align="center">
   <img src="/images/readme/slam-correlations.png" alt="slam correlations" width="50%" />
 </p>
 <p align="center">
-  <i>The robot detects points of interest with correlations.
+  <i>The robot detects correlations between different points of interest over time.
 As the correlations between points of interest grow, estimated locations become more accurate.</i>
 </p>

 Early SLAM solutions like [EKF-SLAM and FastSLAM](./1-perception/1-slam/1-slam.pdf) used purely algorithmic methods like particle filters to construct a map of the environment.

-However, these solutions often depended on expensive LiDAR sensors.
-Due to hardware cost concerns, this dependence was not feasible for affordable mass-produced robotics, so the industry turned to SLAM solutions that only required visual data from cameras.
+However, these solutions often relied on LiDAR sensors.
+This expensive dependency was prohibitive for mass scale robotics, so the industry had to turn to SLAM solutions that could work with only visual data from cameras.

 <br />